tasnaps/FileCategorizer/README.md

   Files are processed in batches (default size 16) to maximize efficiency.
 Adjust the batch size in `ui.py` if necessary.

 - **GPU Warnings:**
-  If you see warnings about sequential pipeline usage on the GPU, consider using a batch approach or fine-tuning your model parameters.
+  If you see warnings about sequential pipeline usage on the GPU, consider using batch processing or fine-tuning your model parameters.

 ## Future Enhancements